The next emigrant Custom House Man we will look at had a second surprising claim to fame, of a sort.

 Remarkably, all 13 of them had survived their mother Mary who had died in 1954 aged 88.
 On that occasion, yet another press obit detailed some of her children’s parts in the independence struggle – including Jack.

 Jack himself had moved to 3 Iveleary Road, Whitehall after his marriage.
 By 1954 he had shifted to London.
-Nothing is known of his time in London other than several addresses in W10, W11 and three streets in Clapham, SW4.
+Nothing is known of his time there other than several addresses in W10, W11 and three streets in Clapham, SW4.
 It appears he and his wife had a son and daughter there and he did factory work.
 Over the years he was reported in the papers at funerals of his siblings back in Dublin.

 In 1967 Jack Doyle and his wife retired to Boscombe, part of the city of Bournemouth on the south coast of England.
 Kathleen died there in July 1983 to be followed only months later by her husband, on 29 October.
 A Coroner’s Inquest found it was a case of accidental death (no further details as yet).
 He was aged 81 and, according to his pension file, left surviving children.